-According to the Anxiety and Depression Association of America , over 6.8 people in the world suffer from anxiety.
+According to Transformations Treatment Center, nearly 29% of Americans suffer from an anxiety disorder.
 Experiencing clinical anxiety can come in the form of whole-body clenching, rapid heartbeat, and a persistent sense of worry.
-The most common anxiety disorders are agoraphobia, general anxiety disorder, social anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, and separation anxiety disorder.
+The most common anxiety disorders are agoraphobia, general anxiety disorder, social anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, panic disorder, and separation anxiety disorder.

 The key is to recognize if your anxiety rises to the level of a clinical condition and what to do about it.
 No one can live a life untouched by fear or worry.
 But, with the right skills and the right help, you don’t need to live one that is destroyed by it, either.
 Here are four interesting facts you probably didn’t know about anxiety.